swiftlang/swift-evolution/proposals/0000-mathable.md

-Having them in a separate module helps avoid adding stuff to the global namespace unless you're actually using it, which is generally nice, and the precedent from other languages is pretty strong here: `#include <cmath>`, `import math`, etc. Having the implementation hooks defined in the standard lib makes them available in modules that only need them in a few places or want to use them in inlinable functions but don't want to have them in the global namespace or re-export them.
+Having them in a separate module helps avoid adding stuff to the global namespace unless you're actually using it, which is generally nice, and the precedent from other languages is pretty strong here: `#include <cmath>`, `import math`, etc. Having the implementation hooks defined in the standard library makes them available in modules that only need them in a few places or want to use them in inlinable functions but don't want to have them in the global namespace or re-export them.